marcguery/varif/README.md

 ```
 options:
   -h, --help                  show this help message and exit
   -vcf FILE                   VCF file
   -gff FILE                   GFF3 file
   -fasta FILE                 FASTA file
   -outfilename FILENAME       Name of the main output file (no extension) that
                               will be appended with the group names
-  --ncores INT              Number of parallel jobs to run
+  --ncores INT                Number of parallel jobs to run [1]
   --chunk-size INT            Maximal number of variants to be processed in each
-                            chunk
+                              chunk [1000]
   --ped FILE                  PED file
   --comparison STR            Compare variants between "families", "lineages",
-                            "self" or "all"
+                              "self" or "all" [all]
-  --nucl-window-before INT  Number of bases to include before the allele
+  --nucl-window-before INT    Number of bases to include before the allele [0]
-  --nucl-window-after INT   Number of bases to include after the allele
+  --nucl-window-after INT     Number of bases to include after the allele [0]
   --prot-window-before INT    Number of amino acids to include before the allele
+                              [0]
   --prot-window-after INT     Number of amino acids to include after the allele
+                              [0]
   --depth INT                 Minimal read depth for a sample variant to be
-                            considered
+                              considered [5]
-  --ratio-alt FLOAT         Minimal sample proportion of allele/total read depth
-                            to ignore other alleles
-  --ratio-ref FLOAT         Maximal sample proportion of allele/total read depth
-                            to ignore it
+  --min-vaf-homozygous FLOAT  Minimal VAF for a variant to be considered
+                              homozygous [0.80]
+  --min-vaf-present FLOAT     Minimal VAF for a variant to be considered present
+                              [0.05]
-  --exclude-intergenic      Keep only variants from gene-annotated regions
+  --exclude-intergenic        Exclude variants outside of gene-annotated regions
   --max-heterozygous FLOAT    Maximal proportion of heterozygous loci in each
-                            group
+                              group [1.00]
   --max-missing FLOAT         Maximal proportion of missing loci in each group
+                              [1.00]
   --min-apf-diff FLOAT        Minimal difference in allele population frequency
-                            between groups
+                              between groups [0.00]
   --min-samples-diff INT      Minimal difference in the number of samples with a
-                            distinct allele between groups
+                              distinct allele between groups [0]
-  --min-maf1 FLOAT          Minimal population MAF reached in a group
+  --min-maf1 FLOAT            Minimal population MAF reached in a group [0.00]
-  --max-maf1 FLOAT          Maximal population MAF reached in a group
+  --max-maf1 FLOAT            Maximal population MAF reached in a group [0.50]
   --min-maf2 FLOAT            Minimal population MAF reached in both groups
+                              [0.00]
   --max-maf2 FLOAT            Maximal population MAF reached in both groups
+                              [0.50]
-  --output-vcf              Output filtered VCF file(s)
+  --output-vcf                Output filtered VCF file(s) [False]
   --verbose                   Show more details
   --version                   Show varif version
 ```

-For each allele in each sample, `varif` will calculate the allele sample proportion (see [Allele Sample Proportions](#asp)) and classify it as true homozygous or not based on filters applied with the available options.
-The values of all allele sample proportions are compared to find sites likely to be differentially mutated between group of samples.
+For each allele in each sample, `varif` will calculate the VAF (see [Variant Allele Frequency](#vaf)) and classify it as  homozygous or not based on filters applied with the available options.
+The values of all VAFs are compared to find sites likely to be differentially mutated between group of samples.

 Alleles passing the filters will be stored in a CSV file (multiple alleles at the same position are separated) generated with the name (without extension) set by the option `-outfilename`.
 If the option `--output-vcf` is set, the corresponding filtered variants (multiple alleles at the same position are merged) from the VCF file will be saved as well.
 Each combination of  groups compared will lead to a unique CSV (and VCF) file (see [Sample groups](#groups)).